Biden's $2T spending plan, billed as infrastructure bill, spends less than half on infrastructure

 "Manufacturing, $300 billion.
 Electric vehicles, $170 billion.
 Broadband, $100 billion.
 Electric power grid, $100 billion.
 This is completely unneeded and it's also very dangerous because we don't want the federal government manipulating what broadband companies do, what electric power companies do," Edwards said.

-He added: "One of the interesting political things in coming weeks and months will be will the Democrat left, like Sanders and Warren, kind of come to the realization that, hey, this is massive corporate subsidies here, which we're supposed to be against."
+He added: "One of the interesting political things in coming weeks and months will be will the Democrat left, like Sanders and Warren, kind of come to the realization that, 'Hey, this is massive corporate subsidies here, which we're supposed to be against.'"

 BIDEN'S $2.25T SPENDING PLAN SPARKS CRITICISM FROM PROGRESSIVES AND GOP LAWMAKERS